Ravibio/Scene_Forge/docs/18_Package_Clean_Up.md

 Package clean up inspector window is located in the top bar **Tools/Scene Forge/Package Clean Up**

 The inspector provides several options for cleaning the Scene Forge tool.
-In case of saving errors or removing the package from your project cleanly.
+In case of errors, issues with presets or removing the package from your project cleanly.

 # Inspector Options